- Carly Simon - You're So Vain

 - Carly Simon - My New Boyfriend

-One of the quintessential singer/songwriters of the '70s, Carly Simon created some of the signature tunes of her era, including "You're So Vain" and "Anticipation."
+One of the quintessential singer/songwriters of the '70s, and the creator of two signature tunes of her era, "You're So Vain" and "Anticipation."

 Carly Simon was one of the most popular of the confessional singer/songwriters who emerged in the early '70s.
 The youngest child in an upper-class New York family (her father, Richard Simon, co-founded the Simon & Schuster publishing company), Simon got her start in music as part of a duo with her sister Lucy (who later wrote the music for the Broadway show The Secret Garden).